 Rooted in Catholic Intellectual Tradition

-The curriculum and course offerings at Catholic schools are often rooted in the Catholic intellectual tradition.
+The curriculum and course offerings at Catholic universities or colleges are often rooted in the Catholic intellectual tradition.
 At Seton Hall University in New Jersey, the Core Curriculum encourages students to become thinking, caring, communicative and ethically responsible leaders with a commitment to service.

 The Jesuit tradition, which places an emphasis on scholarly excellence and service to others, is one of America’s largest educational networks, with more than 200,000 students enrolled in the 28 Jesuit universities.
-On the Catholic Colleges of Distinction list, Jesuit schools include Fordham University in New York-founded in 1841, Loyola University in New Orleans, Saint Louis University in Missouri, Loyola University in Chicago, Creighton University in Nebraska, among others.
+On the Catholic Colleges of Distinction list, Jesuit schools include Fordham University in New York-founded in 1841, Marquette University, Saint Louis University in Missouri, Loyola University in Chicago, Creighton University in Nebraska, among others.

 At Providence College in Rhode Island, part of the core curricula is the Development of Western Civilization, an interdisciplinary course that reflects the unique nature of Dominican education, with its focus on the compatibility of faith and reason and an understanding of the complexities in the world.
 This four-semester, team-taught course explores the ideas, events and people who have shaped Western Civilization from ancient to contemporary times.